Winner, BAFTA 2019 «Game beyond entertainment»

 The game “My Child Lebensborn” is a story-based nurture game.
 It combines genre and theme in a unique way.

-My Child: Lebensborn has a linear narrative structure, and can be completed in approx 5 hours.
+My Child: Lebensborn has a linear narrative structure, and can be completed in approximately 5 hours.

 The player takes the role as the adoptive parent of a Lebensborn child.
-Motivation of the game is to get the child through a very difficult period of his/her life, and to mitigate the damage to their development.
-Players will get to make regular choices, on how they nurture the child.
+The challenge of the game is to get the child through a very difficult period of his/her life, and to mitigate the damage to their development.
+Players must balance time and resources to help their child.

 This game addresses a largely unknown part of war history – the fates of Children Born of War.